Mdaftab/ACME-lab/README.md

 ## 📋 Overview

 This repository outlines the proposed infrastructure, deployment strategy, and CI/CD implementation for ACME Inc.'s SaaS product, **AcmeDemeter**.
 The goal is to transition from the current manual deployment process to a scalable, secure, and automated Kubernetes-based infrastructure on AWS EKS, using GitHub Actions for CI/CD and Dev Containers for development.
+This approach ensures consistent development environments across the team and simplifies onboarding for new developers.

 ## 📑 Table of Contents
 - [🏗️ Architecture Overview](#architecture-overview)